hsr-22/SoC-2023-ImageProcessing-and-ObjectDetection/README.md

-# SoC-2023-ImageProcessing-and-ObjectDetection
+# ImageProcessing and ObjectDetection
-Seasons of Code (SoC) organized by WnCC, IIT Bombay
+This is the repository for the 2023 Seasons of Code Project "Image Processing and Object Detection".

+## Mentors
+1. Prajyot Chakre
+2. Suyash Waghmare